gitmag-group-admin/oop_php/README.md

 ### What is Inheritance?

-Inheritance in OOP = When a class derives from another class.
-The child class will inherit all the public and protected properties and methods from the parent class.
-In addition, it can have its own properties and methods.

-![enter image description here](https://raw.githubusercontent.com/gitmag-group-admin/oop_php/main/05.png)

-An inherited class is defined by using the `extends` keyword.
+In inheritance, you have a **parent** class with properties and methods, and a **child** class can use the code from the parent class.

+Inheritance allows you to write the code in the parent class and use it in both parent and child classes.

+The parent class is also called a base class or super class.
+And the child class is also known as a derived class or a subclass.

-Let's look at an example:
+![enter image description here](https://raw.githubusercontent.com/gitmag-group-admin/oop_php/main/05.png) Let's look at an example:

 ```php